hyphacoop/hypha.coop/_openings/senior-ops-finance.md

 title: Senior Operations & Finance Lead
 prepared-on-date: 2023-12-18
 excerpt_separator: <!-- more -->
-excerpt: "<p> This is a management-level position requiring 8-10 years of relevant work experience.
-We're looking for someone well-versed in leading all aspects of a small organization’s financial matters and internal operations processes.</p>"
+excerpt: "This is a management-level position requiring 8-10 years of relevant work experience.
+We're looking for someone well-versed in leading all aspects of a small organization’s financial matters and internal operations processes."
 ---

 ## Overview